This cake decorating tutorial provides impressive results without using a piping bag! Easiest cake decorating, ever!

 -sprinkles, but unless it’s a children’s cake, I’d advise holding off on the rainbow kind (just my opinion, btw)

--candies, jelly beans, brittle, crushed candy bars, sugar flowers, purchased decorations like these roses, for example
+-candies, jelly beans, brittle, crushed candy bars, sugar flowers, purchased decorations like these Assorted%20Sugar Rosesroses, for example

 -plastic decorations (remove prior to cutting, especially if children are present)

-So as you can see, it’s not that difficult to get professional looking results!
+So as you can see, it’s not that difficult to get professional looking results by using this cake decorating tutorial!
 And when you want to start with the piping bag, it’s even more fun!

 Don’t miss another recipe or travel post; sign up for my free subscription below.